its-sorakun/aiko-assistant/README.md

 python main.py
 ```
 Aiko will initialize the chat session.
 You can immediately begin interacting via natural language commands to inspect your system, launch applications, or manipulate background media.

----

-For a highly verbose breakdown of the specific kernel and user-space hooks employed, refer to [INTERNALS.md](INTERNALS.md).